clebert/pageobject/docs/api-references/selenium-adapter.md

 {implicitlyWait: 5000, pageLoad: 30000}
 ```

-A configuration for managing the timeout behavior for WebDriver instances, it has two required properties:
+A configuration object for managing the timeout behavior of WebDriver instances, it has two required properties:

 - `implicitlyWait: number` Specifies the amount of time the driver should wait when searching for an element if it is not immediately present.
 - `pageLoad: number` Sets the amount of time to wait for a page load to complete before returning an error.
 If the timeout is negative, page loads may be indefinite.